petroborovets/rovets/README.md

 # ROVETS

 Blog website written using React working in Vite with HMR and some ESLint rules. <br />
-Was created using `npm create vite@latest peboblog -- --template react`
+Was created using `npm create vite@latest rovets -- --template react`

 Hosted on GitHub Pages: https://petroborovets.github.io/pebo/